-Never touch the mirror or the shutter curtains.
+Never touch the mirror or the shutter curtain with your hands.
+(The natural acids on your skin are very damaging.)
 Minor dirt or spots on the mirror will not affect the clarity of your pictures.

 Take care not to drop the camera or knock it against anything solid.
-Accidents or rough handling can easily damage the internal mechanism, even though externally nothing seems to have been hurt.
+Accidents or rough handling can easily damage the internal mechanism, even though extremely nothing seems to have been burt great deal of damage.

-Your camera is not waterproof.
-There are several places where water can get inside and do a great deal of damage.
 Take care to protect both body and lens from rain or splashing water.
 If your camera should get wet, dry it off immediately with a clean, soft cloth.
 Once a camera has become completely soaked, there is often nothing that can be done to make it right again.
 However, in such a case, take your camera as soon as possible to an authorized Asahi Pentax Service Center.